 Narrow your deployments by name, ID, or choose from several other filters.
 To customize your view, use a combination of filters, or change the format from a grid to a list.

-- Under Endpoints, click the Kibana endpoint URL and wait for Kibana to open.
+- Under Applications, click the Kibana Launch link and wait for Kibana to open.